-- 2. Truthful Bidder: If we cannot reject the hypothesis at the 5% level.
-Truthful Bids: 7.83% overall, 1st round: 11.67%; last round: 3.33%. - 3.
-Over-Bidder: If we can reject the hypothesis at the 5% level and the coefficient is above 1.
+- 1. Underbidder: If we can reject the hypothesis of truthful bidding at the 5% level and the coefficient is below 1. - 2.
+Truthful Bidder: If we cannot reject the hypothesis of truthful bidding at the 5% level. - 3.
+Overbidder: If we can reject the hypothesis at the 5% level and the coefficient is above 1.